Constraining constant and tomographic coupled dark energy with low-redshift and high-redshift probes: Results

 There is a positive correlation between $H_0$, $\sigma_8$ and the coupling coefficients $\beta_{1-3}$, especially in the case Planck+ACT1800.
 The correlation is stronger for $\beta_1$, i.e., in the redshift range $0 < z < 100$.
 This behaviour ties in with the results presented in Fig.~\ref{fig:3binSpectra}: an increase in $\beta_1$ leads to an increase of the matter power spectrum and hence, to $\sigma_8$, and requires larger values of $H_0$ to respect the position of the first acoustic peak of the CMB temperature spectrum.

-We also test the impact of the $\textit{Planck}$ lensing likelihood.
-We present the results in Fig.~\ref{fig:lensing}.
-We see that the inclusion of the lensing likelihood leads to tighter constraints, especially for the coupling at the lowest redshift bin, $\beta_1$.
-This is to be expected, since the CMB lensing potential power spectrum $C_\ell^{\phi\phi}$ probes the large scale structure at redshifts in that range, and has also been shown to lend a preference towards $\Lambda$CDM \cite{Planck:2018lbu}.

 In Fig.~\ref{fig:beta_limits_cmb} we plot the 95\% C.L. constraints on the evolution of the coupling strength $\beta(z)$, reconstructed from $\beta_{1-3}$ via \eqref{eq:binbeta}: constraints are derived for the various CMB datasets, and compared to the case of a constant coupling, as studied in \cite{Gomez-Valent:2020mqn,Gomez-Valent:2022bku}.

-We see that in all cases, CMB constraints on $\beta(z)$ are weaker than for a constant coupling, going from $\beta$ < 0.045 at 95\% C.L. to a maximum of $\beta$ < 0.14 at 95\% C.L. for Planck650+ACT+SPT soon after recombination.
+We see that in all cases, CMB constraints on $\beta(z)$ are weaker than for a constant coupling, going from $\beta_3$ < 0.045 at 95\% C.L. to a maximum of $\beta_3$ < 0.14 at 95\% C.L. for the case of Planck650+ACT+SPT.
 Interestingly, adding ACT and SPT data to Planck loosens constraints at all epochs, and for all scale cuts, with respect to Planck alone.
 Constraints in $\beta_3$ bin, around recombination mainly come from Planck data.
 This is due to the fact that Planck data tightly constrain the amplitude of the first acoustic peak, to which, as we have seen in Fig.~\ref{fig:3binSpectra}, a change in $\beta_3$ is most sensitive.
 The inclusion of SPT further loosens constraints around recombination.

 Fig.~\ref{fig:horiz_bestfit_cmb} summarises our results for the 3-bin scenario: we show the mean and 68\% C.L. of the cosmological parameters of our 3-bin model, as constrained by different choices of CMB datasets, and compare them with those obtained for $\Lambda$CDM and for a constant coupling ($\beta_1=\beta_2=\beta_3=\beta$) model.
 The pink band represents the mean and 1$\sigma$ uncertainty on $\Lambda$CDM cosmological parameters as obtained from \textit{Planck}.
 We note that ACT and SPT are in better agreement with Planck data within a CDE cosmology (red and orange vs blue lines) than in $\Lambda$CDM (grey and cyan vs pink band).
 As shown before, when the coupling is allowed to vary in redshift, as in a tomographic model, it is less constrained than when it is forced to be constant at all redshift bins, and in particular near recombination.
 The inclusion of ACT and SPT further loosens the constraints.